Visyond/website-hugo/site/content/product-tour/product-tour.md

       - text: >-
           Visyond will automatically calculate financial and management ratios.
       - text: >-
-          The statements will remain up-to-date when you change the numbers in the. spreadsheet
+          The statements will remain up-to-date when you change the numbers in the spreadsheet.
       - text: >-
           If the forecasts detect that additional funding is required, Visyond will show how much debt and/or equity you need to raise.
     descr: >-